nordic-institute/X-Road/doc/UseCases/uc-ss_x-road_use_case_model_for_security_server_management_1.4_Y-883-4.md

     c.  clears shared memory;

-    d.  stops all system services, except for xroad-jetty;
+    d.  stops all system services, except for xroad-proxy-ui-api;

     e.  creates a pre-restore backup of the system configuration (step 2 of 3.15) to /var/lib/xroad/conf\_prerestore\_backup.tar (the